JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    </tabs>

-4. Set up the maximum number of active cloud agents started from this image.
+4. Set up the maximum number of active cloud agents starting from this image.
 Note that the total number of agents started from all images added to a profile cannot exceed the limit set on the settings page of this profile.
 5. Specify the [agent pool](configuring-agent-pools.md) to which newly created instances will belong.
 6. Click **Save** to exit the image settings page.

-After you have configured an image, TeamCity winds up one test agent for this image to test whether it is able to start and connect to the server.
-When an agent is connected and authorized, TeamCity saves its parameters to be able to correctly assign builds to compatible agents.
+After you have configured an image, TeamCity winds up one test agent for this image to test whether it can start and connect to the server.
+When an agent is connected and authorized, TeamCity saves its parameters to correctly assign builds to compatible agents.

-If your image has the **Use spot instances** setting checked and a test instance cannot be launched at the moment (for instance, if there is no available capacity or your bid price is too low), TeamCity will repeat attempts to launch a spot instance once a minute, as long as there are queued builds which can run on this agent.
+If your image has the **Use spot instances** setting checked and a test instance cannot be launched at the moment (for example, if there is no available capacity or your bid price is too low), TeamCity will repeat attempts to launch a spot instance once a minute, as long as there are queued builds which can run on this agent.

 ## Manage Cloud Agents

 When a build is queued, TeamCity attempts to run queued builds on regular (non-cloud) agents first.
 If none are currently available, TeamCity finds a compatible cloud image and (if the limit of simultaneously running instances is not yet reached) starts a new instance.

 You can manually start and stop cloud agents from the **Agents** tab.
-Note that the **Start** button is disabled if the number of active cloud agents reached the limit specified in profile or image settings.
+Note that the **Start** button is disabled if the number of active cloud agents reaches the limit specified in the profile or image settings.

 <img src="dk-ec2-startAndStopAgents.png" width="706" alt="Start and stop cloud agents"/>